FredPerr/dollarify-django/README.md

 Button clicking on icon does not work.
 Hover in income account table too dark.
 Sidebar button in dashboard not working.
+Dashboard card's image always on top of dropdown menu.